majg0/ground2/readme.md

 Development plan
 ================

+See Zenboard on github.
+Here's an initial sketch of what's required.

 1. Music theory lib
     - Create a good music theory library of modular functionality that can later be used by generators
-    - Write some demo examples
+    - Write some demo example

 1. Synthesis lib
     - Create some wave types